Tutorial: Bamboo Java Specs stored in Bitbucket Server

-Bamboo will checkout your project, compile it and execute Bamboo Specs in a sandbox environment.
+Bamboo will checkout your project, compile it, and execute Bamboo Specs in a sandbox environment.

 Execution of Bamboo Specs will create or update configuration of plans or deployment projects accordingly.

-Step 6: Check if plan was created
+Step 6: Check to see if the plan was created

 - Open your Bamboo instance.